Kudoes/Movie-Review-Sentiment-Analysis/README.md

 8. Fit a LASSO regression model to this new DTM and select only the top 684 most important terms.
 9. Save the resulting terms in a myvocab.txt file for the rest of the program.

 After this process, we have a vocabulary size of 684 terms.
+Essentially, a two-sample t-test was used to identify the words in the vocabulary that were most strongly correlated with a positive/negative review.
+Next, a LASSO model was fit to those 2000 terms and L1 regularization was done to select only the top 684 most impactful terms from among those 2000.

 ## 2.3 Model Fitting and Tuning